grishmajethiya/ManSeek/README.md

 # ManSeek
-School project that allows users to freely share whatever they want online.
+College project that allows users to freely share whatever they want online.